Clique and cycle frequencies in a sparse random graph model with overlapping communities: Results

 \subsection{General subgraph frequencies}

-Our first result concerns the expected frequency of a subgraph with $r$ nodes and $s$ edges when $m = \Theta(n)$.
-As $n\to \infty$, this number turns out to depend heavily on the growth rate of the cross-moment $(\pi_n)_{r,s}$.
-The intuition behind this result is that small subgraphs are commonly formed by a single layer, and the expected number of such subgraphs is of the order $n(\pi_n)_{r,s}$.
-The contribution of subgraphs formed by multiple layers is at most the same order, but not necessarily negligible).
+Our first result concerns the expected frequency of a subgraph with $r$ nodes and $s$ edges.
+As $n\to \infty$, the expected frequency depends heavily on the growth rate of the cross-moment $(\pi_n)_{r,s}$.
+The intuition behind this result is that small subgraphs are commonly formed by a single layer, and the expected number of such subgraphs is of order $m_n(\pi_n)_{r,s}$.
+The contribution of subgraphs formed by multiple layers is at most of the same order (but not necessarily negligible).
 This is guaranteed by the condition in \eqref{eq:maxcond} below, which states that the subgraphs of $R$ should not be too common within the layers, as compared to $R$ itself.